ReCommerce Trend

 The reasons for this disparity between the younger and older cohorts are thought to lie in changing attitudes towards fashion and the textile industry.
 While fast fashion has contributed to increasing amounts of waste in landfills around the world, affordability is also a major concern.

-On the one hand, young users are the most likely to buy from the likes of Shein and boohoo, but there is a reverse trend where young users are buying secondhand to combine sustainability with lower costs.
+On the one hand, young users are the most likely to buy from the likes of Shein and Boohoo, but there is a reverse trend where young users are buying secondhand to combine sustainability with lower costs.

 A Changing Paradigm: Leading Secondhand Initiatives